audioscavenger/wp-cdnjs-reborn/readme.txt

 Speed up your site by using the powerfull and free CDNjs.
 This plugin Allows you to search all http://cdnjs.com libraries and include them on your site.
 Proudly served by [Audioscavenger](http://www.blog.derewonko.com/).

+/!\ This is a fork from WP cdnjs by Mindshare Labs, which have merged since 0.3.0.
+I keep both projects up to date and they are now exactly the same.
+Maybe this one will disappear one day since both are the same and 100% compatibles.

 **Requires PHP 5.3 or newer**
 ![Tested in WordPress](https://img.shields.io/wordpress/v/akismet.svg) ![PHP 5.3+](https://img.shields.io/badge/PHP-5.3%2B-blue.svg) ![jQuery](https://img.shields.io/badge/jQuery-1.11.4-ff69b4.svg) ![Bootstrap](https://img.shields.io/badge/Bootstrap-3.3.x-6f5499.svg)